grandparkla/nyela/index.markdown

 ### Cost

-Grand Park + The Music Center New Year's Eve is free!
+Grand Park + The Music Center's N.Y.E.L.A. is free!
 There is no cost to attend.

 ## Weather